The Commonplace

 0.18

 The remaining 75.6% of at-risk workers face a structural mobility barrier requiring comprehensive reskilling rather than incremental upskilling.
-Skill Obsolescence negative medium percentage of at-risk workers lacking viable pathways and thus requiring comprehensive reskilling (inferred from pathway criteria)
+Skill Obsolescence negative percentage of at-risk workers lacking viable pathways and thus requiring comprehensive reskilling (inferred from pathway criteria)

 75.6%